Documentation

 Preliminaries

 The compiler uses templates to adapt an interface to specific needs regarding its HTML structure.
-Please read the documentation of templates first for details.
+Please read the first for details.

 To link system activities to a person or organisation, we use the notion of Account.
 To log in means to associate a session with the Account of the user.
 This association is made in the relation sessionAccount.
 To log out means to break that link, i.e. to remove the session/account pair from relation sessionAccount.
 When logging in, it is customary that the user identifies herself.
 In this example we do this with a UserID and Password.